-This is the eighth in our series of posts where we are sharing drawings for the White Horse CAD Wobbler Engine.
-This week we will look at the Wobbler Engine Name Plate which attaches to the wooden base.
+Today’s blog is the eighth in a series of posts where we share drawings for the White Horse CAD Wobbler Engine.
+This week we will look at the Wobbler Engine Name Plate, which attaches to the wooden base.

-Lets look at the Name Plate in a little more detail.
-If you would like to refer to the PDF engineering drawing it can be found by clicking here…P9999-13104_Rev 1
+Let’s look at the Name Plate in a little more detail.
+If you would like to refer to the PDF engineering drawing, click here…P9999-13104_Rev 1

 The wobbler engine name plate is a relatively simple part.
-But it is likely to be something that people look at in detail. for this reason it is important that the text is easy to read and is centralised about the plate.
-On the left you can see geometric tolerances have been used in combination with drawing notes to instruct the maker that the text is to be central about the plate length, the drawing notes also define the font and the font height.
+But it is likely to be something that people look at in detail.
+For this reason, it is essential that the text is easy to read and is centralised on the plate.
+On the left, you can see geometric tolerances used, in combination with drawing notes, to instruct the maker that the text is to be central about the plate length, the drawing notes also define the font and the font height.

-The image on the right details the surface finish on the front face of the name plate (polished).
-If you read the referenced note you will notice the method for filling the letters and polishing the front face is explained in detail.
+The image (right) details the polished surface finish on the front face of the name plate.
+If you read the referenced note, you will notice the method for filling the letters and polishing the front face has a detailed explanation.